National Certification Scheme

 National Mutual Acceptance Scheme

 In 2013, the Victorian, South Australian and Queensland Departments of Health, and the New South Wales Ministry of Health signed a Memorandum of Understanding (MOU) for the National Mutual Acceptance (NMA) of ethics and scientific review of clinical trials conducted in each of the participating jurisdictions’ public health organisations.
 In December 2015, the scope of NMA was expanded beyond clinical trials to include all human research.
-In August 2016, the Australian Capital Territory joined the NMA and Western Australia will join in August 2017.
+In August 2016, the Australian Capital Territory joined the NMA and Western Australia joined in August 2017.

 In order for ethics reviews of human research to be accepted under NMA, the HREC conducting the review must be under the authority of an institution certified under the NHMRC National Certification Scheme, and also be a Certified Reviewing HREC under the NMA scheme.
 Further information on the NMA, including a list of NMA Certified Reviewing HRECs can be found at: